doublerobotics/d3-sdk/docs/Click-to-Drive.md

 This uses the "hit test" concept, meaning that you send a mouse click to the camera process and it will fire an event describing what it hit – drivable floor, a Charging Dock icon, a QR code icon, or just dead space.
 Because this uses the current camera view, all pose offsets and pan–tilt–zoom are taken into account.
 The camera must be enabled for these commands to be processed (`camera.enable`).

+Call `navigate.enable` and give it a second or two to start the sensors.

+### Before version 1.3.2

     camera.hitTest
     { "x": 0.5, "y": 0.5, "highlight": true }